Dr. Craig Emes

 Talk therapy is a collaborative process, and it is important to find the correct match for your individual needs.
 A few questions to ask yourself are; Why do I want to work with a therapist and what am I hoping to achieve with this form of treatment?
 Am I looking for help with practical daily living issues as well as forming healthy habits (ADHD Coaching) or am I more interested in focusing on issues of emotional regulation and direct treatment of co-morbid conditions such as anxiety, depression, and substance abuse (Traditional Psychotherapy)?
 Regardless of your needs, the process to finding a specific therapist is;

-- Identify what you are trying to achieve with this form of treatment.
+1. Identify what you are trying to achieve with this form of treatment.

-- Compile a list of potential therapists.
+2. Compile a list of potential therapists.
 Consider utilizing the specific links already provided.

-- Visit their websites, and interview them about them about their training, experience, and services.
+3. Visit their websites, and interview them about them about their training, experience, and services.

-- Take notes on each potential therapist, including your reactions (“gut feelings”).
+4. Take notes on each potential therapist, including your reactions (“gut feelings”).

-- Select the therapist that best meets your needs.
+5. Select the therapist that best meets your needs.

-Neurofeedback is an effective treatment intervention, especially when combined with medications.
-It is also a helpful intervention when medications are not tolerated or recommended (such as during pregnancy and breastfeeding).
 Existing research does suggest that neurofeedback can result in improved attention, diminished hyperactivity, and enhanced executive functions, including working memory, for some patients.
 However, some of the most important researchers in the ADHD field would argue that the efficacy of neurofeedback for ADHD has not been conclusively established.
 The bottom line is that research support for both stimulant medication therapy and behavior therapy is stronger than it is for neurofeedback at the moment.
+Here is a link to a useful review article: Can Neurofeedback Effectively Treat ADHD?
+Should you wish to explore this option, here is a link to a recommended local resource: Neurofeedback Victoria

 Most postsecondary institutions in British Columbia have a "Centre for Accessible Learning" to assist with resources for adults diagnosed with ADHD.
 Here are a few local resource centres: UBC, SFU, Capilano University, BCIT, VIU, Royal Roads University, Camosun College and University of Victoria.
 In general, these centres help with the process of obtaining academic accommodations and financial support.
 Theses services first require that you provide their office with "documentation of disability" using the following forms;